MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/pairwise-dist-fl.md

 Calculate pairwise distances between entities based on multiple nominal and numerical variables.

 The function `pairwise_dist_fl()` calculates the multivariate distance between data points belonging to the same partition, taking into account nominal and numerical variables.

-- All string fields, besides entity and partition names, are considered nominal variables; the distance is equal to 1 if the values are different, and 0 if they're the same.
+- All string fields, besides entity and partition names, are considered nominal variables.
+The distance is equal to 1 if the values are different, and 0 if they're the same.
 - All numerical fields are considered numerical variables.
 They're normalized by transforming to z-scores and the distance is calculated as absolute value of the difference.
 The total multivariate distance between data points is calculated as the average of the distances between variables.